Rafcel06/MERN-CRUD/README.md

    EXIT;

-4. You Folder Struture must be this
+4. Your Folder Struture must be like this

    Folder >   frontend
               backend